-With TSP Super Ventus another offensive rubber from TSP appears, after the brand waited a couple of years.
+With the TSP Super Ventus another offensive rubber from TSP appears, after the brand waited a couple of years.
 With the newest addition, the rubber series adds its 5th version.
 Already in the line uo are Ventus Speed, Ventus Spin and Ventus Soft, as well as the beginner’s rubber Ventus Basic.

 When I heard about the Super Ventus at the ISPO 2018, I was immediately thrilled.
 Because the rubber series lacked of a TOP rubber, which is equipped with a medium-hard sponge and competitive playing characteristics.